cracine79/slip-of-the-hand/README.md

 If the bonus feature (described below) permitting users to click on returned words to get defintions is activated, this will also require a dictionary API with definitions, such as Free Dictionary API which is available at https://dictionaryapi.dev/

+Webpack and Babel to bundle and transpile the source JavaScript code

+npm to manage project dependencies

 ## Implementation Timeline

 <ul>